In

 In addition, Wood is creating a series of original and exclusive artworks to illustrate his words throughout the book.
 How Can It Be?
 A Rock & Roll Diary also uncovers rare and unseen photographs and ephemera.

-The book will be released in a limited edition of just 1965 copies.
-Each copy will be signed by Ronnie Wood.
-No price has been provided, but you can indicate your interest in pre-ordering the book at www.RonnieWoodBook.com.
+can indicate your interest in pre-ordering the book at www.RonnieWoodBook.com.
 Add your name to the list and you will be contacted closer to publication date.